alphagov/router/README.md

 router
 ======

-This is a HTTP(S) reverse proxy router built on top of [`triemux`][tm].
-It loads a routing table into memory from a MongoDB database, and acts as a reverse proxy, serving responses from multiple backend servers on a single domain.
+This is a HTTP reverse proxy router built on top of [`triemux`][tm].
+It loads a routing table into memory from a MongoDB database and acts as a:

+- Reverse proxy, forwarding requests to and serving responses from multiple backend servers on a single domain.
+- Redirector, serving HTTP `301` and `302` redirects to new URLs.
+- Gone responder, serving HTTP `410` responses for resources that used to but no longer exist.

 [tm]: https://github.com/alphagov/router/tree/master/triemux